 Immune thrombocytopenia (ITP), previously known as idiopathic thrombocytopenia, is a rare blood disorder characterized by low platelet counts, which affect the blood’s ability to clot.

 For many people, ITP doesn’t cause symptoms.
 When they do appear, platelet levels are often very low, which leads to excessive bleeding.
+This can result in symptoms like:

 A normal platelet count is needed to control bleeding throughout the body.
-Most of the time, the bleeding is contained underneath the skin and appears as a bruise, so you might dismiss ITP-related symptoms as something else.
+Most of the time, the bleeding is contained underneath the skin and appears as a bruise, so you might think ITP-related symptoms as something else.

 Other more serious symptoms of ITP can be related to more significant internal or external bleeding.

-Petechiae can look like a red rash at first, but the bumps are slightly raised, scattered, and the size of pinpoints.
+Petechiae can look like a rash at first, but the bumps are slightly raised, scattered, and the size of pinpoints.
 They can also have a purplish tinge.

 Bruises are the result of injuries that cause capillaries to break just underneath the surface of the skin.
 Blood comes out of these broken capillaries, forming a pool.
 This creates black-and-blue bruises.